 Most first-time visitors will land on the product page from the ads and the Google search results.
 And most of them never bother to look at any other page on your website except the product page they landed on… unless you have sent them to a collection page.

 If you have a doubt, you can easily track and observe the actions of your website visitors.

 And then, conclude the customer journey on your particular website.

-So, a homepage layout is least of your worries.
+So, a homepage layout is the least of your worries.

 As I said above… about that “top fold” of a website.
-That’s the most important part of your website because not everyone will scroll down to see the main content of your page.
+That’s the most essential part of your website because not everyone will scroll down to see the main content of your page.

 You are paying for each click and impression.
-Hence, you want to hook your website visitor as soon as you can.
+Hence, you want to hook your website, and visitors, as soon as possible.